riboflavin/test-framer-sync/compare/granola-vs-otterai.md

 Granola appears best suited for Mac users who prefer a clean, minimalist approach to meeting notes without the intrusion of a bot.
 Its offline capabilities and local processing make it appropriate for those with privacy concerns or who work in environments with unreliable internet connectivity.

 Otter.ai better serves users needing cross-platform accessibility and real-time transcription features.
 Its broader platform support and integration options make it more suitable for teams that require immediate access to meeting content across various devices, though both tools ultimately fall short in providing deep integrations that help users meaningfully act on meeting outcomes.

+## Granola vs Otter.ai: What do users say?

+Based on user reviews, Granola is well-regarded as an AI note-taking tool that operates discreetly on Mac computers to capture meeting content without requiring a bot in the call.
+Users appreciate its "set and forget" functionality that allows them to focus on conversations while still producing quality, well-organized summaries afterward.
+The clean, simple interface reminds many of Apple Notes, and the ability to customize note templates is frequently praised.
+However, limitations include its Mac-only availability (Windows support being a common request), no mobile app yet, and potential audio capture issues in certain meeting setups.

+Otter.ai receives mixed reviews as a transcription and note-taking service.
+Users value its ease of use, real-time transcription capabilities, and the AI-generated summaries of key themes.
+The ability to highlight or comment during meetings is appreciated, along with its generous free tier.
+However, many criticize the verbosity and lack of structure in transcripts, accuracy issues with complex audio, and problems with speaker identification.
+Some users also report frustration with the assistant spamming calendar invites or joining unwanted meetings when not properly configured.

+Those interested in learning more can check out [Otter AI Review on CNET](https://www.cnet.com/tech/services-and-software/otter-ai-review/), a [Reddit discussion about Otter.ai for meeting minutes](https://www.reddit.com/r/ProductManagement/comments/1866ags/is_otterai_worth_it_for_meeting_minutes/), and [Otter.ai's Trustpilot reviews](https://www.trustpilot.com/review/otter.ai) showing a 4-star average rating from 466 reviewers.

+## FAQs
+• Would Granola work for in-person meetings?
+What about Otter.ai?
+Granola: Partially.
+The Mac app can capture in-room audio locally, but there's no mobile app yet (Android/iOS are "coming soon").
+Otter.ai: Yes.
+It can transcribe live in-person conversations via its app.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Granola: No. Granola runs on your computer and listens to meetings without needing a bot in the call.
+It works fully offline on Mac – records and transcribes locally (no internet or bot needed).
+Otter.ai: Otter.ai integrates with Zoom, Teams, etc., via an assistant that can join meetings in real time.

+• What do users say about the quality of transcriptions?
+Granola: The context doesn't specifically mention user feedback about transcription quality.
+Otter.ai: Users note that transcripts can be overly verbose and lack structure.
+Accuracy can suffer with complex audio – some reviews mention mistakes in transcription or speaker identification.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.